craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 x;
 ```

 0.  `Do` loop
 0.  `For`,`ForOf`,`ForIn` loops
 0.  `Switch`

 0. It seems that sometimes the same statements are getting computed more than once via heap, e.g.,  [a], [b], [a,b,c].
 E.g. _caxnc-prop-0003, `grep updateHeapWithGroupForFLow tmp.de1.di0.dfc1.txt` to see it.
 Need to check if this is happing elsewhere.
 Need a strategy to keep some cbes in memory when they are know dependencies of groups not yet called.
 Checked, not a problem in whileLoop-0046, at least.
 (This was at least improved for  _caxnc-prop-0003 by commit ff478282a2).

+    0. Possible Strategy - instead of only following flow records only upwards, follow them downwards first.

 0. A new function in checker: `isConstantSymbolOfIdentifier(symbol)` based on `isConstantReference(expr)`.
 That way `expr` is not required.